EthanKB1/Security-Testing/Portfolio1.md

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/dfccd464-6a50-4db9-bb68-3233d475a45a)

+*note - Login credentials may be different as originally this attempt was a failure but now it has been resolved

 ## Failed attempts

 This line of code ```<img src="javascript:alert('XSS')">``` did not output anything.
 This is the result I got: